pornin/crrl/README.md

     has a dedicated implementation, while the 32-bit version of this type uses `ModInt256`.

+  - The macro `define_gfgen` allows defining arbitrary finite fields of integers modulo a prime, with a large range of modulus size.
+    It uses Montgomery representation internally.

+  - Type `GF448` implements the specific base field for Curve448.
+    The 64-bit backend has a dedicated implementation, while the 32-bit backend uses `define_gfgen`.

   - Type `ed25519::Point` provides generic group operations in the twisted Edwards curve Curve25519.
 Ed25519 signatures (as per [RFC 8032](https://datatracker.ietf.org/doc/html/rfc8032)) are